unmtransinfo/CausalKnowledgeTrace/README.md

    ```

 2. **The application will automatically**:
-   - Process all nodes and edges
+   - Process all nodes and edges with optimized performance
    - Categorize nodes into three simple categories:
      - **Exposure**: Variables marked as [exposure] in the DAG
      - **Outcome**: Variables marked as [outcome] in the DAG